maxortner01/simple-compiler-utility/README.md

 # Simple Compiler Utility
 ### *Super Simple, Compiler-Abstract, C/C++ Compiling Utility*

+**At the moment this project has only been tested and compiled on the linux distro ubuntu.
+I will be testing and updating the code soon for windows support!**

 ## How to Use

 The only binary I have avaliable at the moment is the `main` which was built on ubuntu with gcc.
 At the moment, the only configured compiler is `g++`, but due to the architecture of this program, writing in different compilers is super easy.